SapiensAnatis/dragalia-api-docs/docs/source/dragalia/load_index.rst

 .. note::

-    The following JSON response, in its original form, was 200kb in size and over 12,000 lines long.
-For the sake of brevity, excessively long arrays have been reduced to a single element which is hopefully enough to illustrate the response format.
-Where arrays have been trimmed, this is indicated by a comment; these did not appear in the original response.
+    The following JSON response contained a great deal of repetitive data (originally ~200kb and ~12k lines), so some long arrays have been trimmed.
 You can view the raw unabridged file here: <https://raw.githubusercontent.com/SapiensAnatis/dragalia-api-docs/blob/main/docs/source/dragalia/savefile.json>

 .. code-block:: javascript